SOUTH SALEM MUSIC BOOSTERS ANNUAL FUNDRAISERS

 The South Music Boosters have opened our annual Holiday Greens & Poinsettia Sale with the Evergreen Wreaths & More and Egan Gardens!
 Items ordered from this sale will be available over Thanksgiving weekend for pick-up and holiday decorating.

 This is another great way for our students to raise funds into their student account for things like fair-share charges, trips, private lessons, and many other things.
-The sale starts Wednesday, October 21 and ends Friday, October 30th.
+The sale is open from now until November 2nd (priority date for poinsettias) and November 9th (priority date for greens).

 Due to COVID-19 and social distancing measures, SSHS Music Boosters is facilitating sales by providing an online order form.
 Supporters may use the form to directly order wreaths, garlands, poinsettias and more in support of either a student or a music program.
 Students may also use this form to enter their sales.
 Ordered items will be available for pick up in South Salem on Saturday, November 28th.